75,000 years ago, humanity had been at the point of becoming extinct.

 The eruption of the supervolcano

 When the Toba made eruption, it ejected an immense quantity of material into the atmosphere: 2,700 cubic kilometres, of which 800 cubic kilometres were in the form of ash.
 The lava flux originated from the supervolcano destructed an area of 20 thousand squared kilometres around the Toba.
 The ash reached about 6 thousand kilometres from the supervolcano, arriving in Africa and leaving death in its path.
 The ash accumulated on the Samosir island (a small island surrounded by Lake Toba, where the eruption took place) formed a 600 metres thick layer, and the ash that arrived in India (about 3,300 kilometres) formed layers 6 metres in thickness.

 The consequences of the eruption

-Having in mind the enormous dimensions of the Toba eruption, we can affirm that, at least in the Sumatra island, the eruption finished with all type of life that there were alive in that epoch.
+Having in mind the enormous dimensions of the Toba eruption, we can affirm that, at least on the Sumatra island, the eruption finished with all types of life that there were alive in that epoch.

 The almost extinction of human beings, and our DNA

 Before the supervolcano eruption, it is calculated that the Homo Sapiens population was situated between 100,000 and 300,000 human beings.